Stock Market Holidays in 2021

-Here, we provide a schedule of stock market holidays and bond market holidays for 2021.
+Here, we provide a schedule of stock market holidays and bond market holidays for the rest of 2021.
 Please note that regular trading hours for the New York Stock Exchange (NYSE) and Nasdaq Stock Market are 9:30 a.m. to 4 p.m.
 Eastern on weekdays.
 The stock markets close at 1 p.m. on early-closure days; bond markets close early at 2 p.m.

 2021 Market Holidays

 |Monday, Jan.
 18||Martin Luther King Jr. Day||Closed||Closed||Closed|